aio-libs/aiohttp/docs/faq.rst

 How do I enable gzip compression globally for my entire application?
 --------------------------------------------------------------------

 It's impossible.
-Choosing what to compress and what not to compress is is a tricky matter.
+Choosing what to compress and what not to compress is a tricky matter.

 If you need global compression, write a custom middleware.
 Or